 - Fractures – Option to include or exclude fracture completions from the export.

 - Fishbones – Option to include or exclude fishbone completions from the export.
+The direction reported in the COMPDAT/COMPDATL keywords is computed based on the orientation of the main bore cell the fishbone is connected to.

 - Exclude Main Bore Transmissibility – If this options is checked on, only the transmissibilities for the fishbone laterals will be included in the export, and transmissibility along the main bore will not contribute.